target/flottbot/README.md

 Flottbot is a chatbot framework written in Go.
 But there's a catch, you don't need to know a lick of Go!
 Configure your bot via YAML files, extend functionality by writing scripts in your favorite language.

-The philosophy behind flottbot is to create very simple, lightweight, "dumb" bots that interact with APIs and scripts which house a bot's business logic.
+The philosophy behind flottbot is to create very simple, lightweight, "dumb" bots that interact with APIs and scripts which houses a bot's business logic.
 The word **flott** comes from the German word meaning _quick_/_speedy_.

 1. [Installation](#installation)
 1. [Docker images](#docker-images)